 In previous years a book was chosen each year by the Lilly Center and provided free of charge to all freshmen as well as to any interested upper class students, faculty or staff.
-Although this program has been discontinued, the books are still available in Corner Coffee, the Lilly Center's coffee house.
+Although this program has been discontinued, the books are still available in the Lilly Center's coffee house.
 The common reading is a work that supports the goals of the Lilly Center.

 Feel free to come by and check out any of these books and many more in the Lilly Center Library!